fatimaabubakaradam/travel-website/README.md

 ## Introduction

 The Travel Website is a platform that allows users to explore various travel destinations, discover attractions, accommodations, and activities, and plan their trips seamlessly.
-This repository focuses specifically on the desktop view, ensuring an optimized and engaging experience for users on larger screens.
+This repository focuses specifically on the desktop view, ensuring an optimized and engaging experience for users on larger screens and small screens as well.

 ## Live Demo